MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/mixed-reality-cloud-services.md

 ### Azure Spatial Anchors

-[Azure Spatial Anchors](https://docs.microsoft.com/azure/spatial-anchors/), is a cross-platform service that allows you to build spatially aware mixed reality applications.
+[Azure Spatial Anchors](https://docs.microsoft.com/azure/spatial-anchors/), or ASA, is a cross-platform service that allows you to build spatially aware mixed reality applications.
 With Azure Spatial Anchors, you can map, persist, and share holographic content across multiple devices at real-world scale.

 Azure Spatial Anchors is a uniquely tailored solution for common use cases in Mixed Reality, including:
 * **Way-finding**: Where two or more spatial anchors could be connected to create a task list or points of interest a user must interact with.